Alexian Brothers Medical Center Ratings & Violations

 The victim in these circumstances was just a little baby.
 During delivery, the mother experienced placental abruption.
 However, doctors did not execute a C-section after these developments.
 Then, the child suffered a traumatic brain injury.
 At the same time, the kid was found to have Williams Syndrome which is evidenced by mental retardation.
 The family sued the doctors as well as the hospital.
 They alleged that the defendants’ negligent delivery was responsible for the child’s brain injury and subsequent disability.
 They dismissed the relevance of the Williams Syndrome.
 The defendants lodged some objections but, reportedly, did little to answer why a C-section was not performed.
 Their answers were not reported in trial, because the parties settled.
 The hospital gave the plaintiffs $1,050,000.
 The doctors gave the plaintiffs $700,000.
 This money was to cover the plaintiffs’ bills, pain, and disability among other damages.

 Elk Grove Village, Illinois Medical Malpractice Lawyers

-If you or your loved one suffered serious harm or injury while a patient at AMITA Alexian Brothers Medical Center, your injuries may have been caused by medical negligence.
+If you or your loved one suffered serious harm or injury while a patient at AMITA Alexian Brothers Medical Center, your injuries may have been caused by hospital negligence.
 The Medical Malpractice Attorneys at Rosenfeld Injury Lawyers LLC can fight on your behalf for financial recovery if you have suffered an injury caused by an error in any medical setting.

 Contact our attorneys today to schedule a free, no-obligation case consultation to discuss the merits of your compensation claim.
 Our legal team accepts every personal injury case, wrongful death lawsuit, and medical malpractice claim through contingency fee agreements.
 This arrangement postpones the payment of legal services until after we have successfully resolved your case through a jury trial or negotiated an out of court settlement.
 All information you share with our law office remains confidential.